 3. Increase Your Monthly Payment

 Wait, what?
 Yes, you read that right.
-If your financial situation has changed significantly, and you have more funds available monthly, consider refinancing your auto loan for a shorter term.
-The longer-term you have on your car loan, the more interest you will pay over time.
+If your financial situation has changed significantly, and you have more monthly funds available, consider refinancing your auto loan for a shorter term.
+The longer-term you have on your current car loan, the more interest you will pay over time.
 If you are able to pay more each month, then you can shorten the life of your loan and get it paid off quicker while paying less interest over the term of the loan.

 4. Add Policies to Your Loan